nrfconnect/sdk-nrfxlib/zboss/doc/zboss_certification.rst

 The certification guarantees that a platform or product will work and will interoperate with other compliant platforms or certified products, respectively.

 Nordic Semiconductor provides the Zigbee Compliant Platform.
-You can use this plaform as the building block for your Zigbee Certified Product, which is conformant with the ZCL and BDB standard.
+You can use this platform as the building block for your Zigbee Certified Product, which is conformant with the ZCL and BDB standard.

 Certification IDs
 *****************